Will the CIA’s Former Top Spy Fall Prey to Putin’s Murderous Mole Hunt?

 Kremlin spokesperson Dmitry Peskov said at a Tuesday press conference that although the man named by Kommersant used to work for the presidential administration, he had been fired many years ago and he never had contact with the Russian president.
 (This is standard operating procedure for embarrassed and implicated politicians who suddenly claim they barely knew people they have known and worked with for years.)

-Although the last thing the Kremlin wants to admit is that one of its own was a spy, this hardly means that Putin will not try to go after the CIA’s fugitive asset.
+Although the last thing the Kremlin wants to admit is that one of its own was a CIA asset, that won't prevent Putin from going after the fugitive.

 To be sure, there have been numerous high-level defectors to the United States who have lived out their lives here uneventfully.
 Peter Deriabin, a KGB officer who fled to the United States in 1954, worked for the CIA for years and wrote several books on the KGB before he died a natural death in 1992 at age 71.

+While it’s true that in this era of high-tech communications it is easier to locate those in hiding than it was in Soviet days, it is also easier to catch hired killers.

-The fact is that Putin does not seem to care if the Kremlin is caught red-handed.
+But the fact is Putin does not much care if the Kremlin is caught red-handed.
 Quite the opposite.
-The goal, as always, is to send a warning to political enemies and would-be defectors that Putin's vengeful reach extends across the globe.
+The goal, as always, is to send a warning to political enemies and would-be defectors that Putin's vengeful reach extends around the globe.

 Christopher Dickey also contributed to this story.